 There are limited views but you can feel the remoteness here

-An 8km return day hike along a section of the old Tosa Highway (Tosa Kaido 土佐街道) that passes a point where the three prefectures of Kochi, Ehime and Tokushima meet.
+This 8km return day hike to Sanbojiyama passes along a section of the old Tosa Highway (Tosa Kaido 土佐街道) and a point where the three prefectures of Kochi, Ehime and Tokushima meet.
 The road was used during the Yamato and Meiji Eras.
 You can also access this hike via Sasagamine 笹ヶ峰.
-The hike reaches 1105 m so snow is likely in winter.
+The hike reaches 1105m so snow is likely in winter.

 Course Information